-Over the last 4 posts I’ve covered the different editions of NDepend, installing and starting off, the report and Visual NDepend and wanted to just wrap up this series summarising the information and adding some of my own thoughts.
+Over the last 4 posts, I’ve covered the different editions of NDepend, installing and starting off, the report and Visual NDepend and wanted to just wrap up this series summarizing the information and adding some of my own thoughts.

-There is a small catch in that the version you download is time limited itself but there is nothing to stop you downloading the another trial edition (web page even tells you when the next free download will be available) but I can imagine this becoming a pain after a while and could lead people to looking for an alternative.
+There is a small catch in that the version you download is time limited itself but there is nothing to stop you from downloading another trial edition (the web page even tells you when the next free download will be available) but I can imagine this becoming a pain after a while and could lead people to looking for an alternative.

-One thing that surprised me was the amount of help and documentation that is available on the NDepend website ranging from simple FAQ’s to video tutorials which will help with not only how to use NDepend but the information the NDepend provides.
+One thing that surprised me was the amount of help and documentation that is available on the NDepend website ranging from simple FAQs to video tutorials which will help with not only how to use NDepend but the information NDepend provides.

-Although you can use the stand alone application (Visual NDepend) in my opinion for most developers it is the visual studio integration that will provide the most value since you don’t have to leave the IDE to utilise the functionality.
+Although you can use the standalone application (Visual NDepend), in my opinion for most developers, it is the Visual Studio integration that will provide the most value since you don’t have to leave the IDE to utilize the functionality.

 The Code Query Language is what differentiates NDepend from other static analysis tools allowing you to understand how it identifies code that violates its rules as well as making it easy to customize existing or create new rules.

 One issue is that you need to care about what NDepend is showing you about your code base.
-There is a lot of information it provides and with the amount of help on the website it is fairly easy to understand the various metrics that NDepend rules identify and use.
-Even with all this information you have to care about it, for example if you have methods with a high Cyclomatic Complexity although you may understand what it means if you don’t care then the the tool is of little use.
+There is a lot of information it provides and with the amount of help on the website, it is fairly easy to understand the various metrics that NDepend rules identify and use.
+Even with all this information, you have to care about it, for example if you have methods with a high Cyclomatic Complexity although you may understand what it means if you don’t care, then the tool is of little use.

-I feel I have to mention cost, for a larger enterprise organisation the licencing cost is unlikely to be a big issue but for smaller companies & individual developers, or hobbyists, the cost of the professional edition could be just too high.
+I feel I have to mention cost, for a larger enterprise organization, the licensing cost is unlikely to be a big issue but for smaller companies & individual developers, or hobbyists, the cost of the professional edition could be just too high.